 - Agencies required to report MOHRI data

-The MOHRI data is collected on a quarterly basis by the Public Service Commission.
+The MOHRI data is published in a bi-annual profile by the Public Service Commission.
 The MOHRI data provides information on the Queensland public sector workforce profile to:

 - identify strategic management issues across the Queensland public sector